Sunrise in Johannesburg

 - Climate and energy, just transition

-Area of intervention: good governance and prevention of violence - Sustainable economic development, training and employment
+Areas of intervention: Good governance, and peacebuilding and conflict prevention - Sustainable economic development, training and employment

-Area of intervention: Technical and vocational education and training; labour market - Cooperation outside the core areas: Health
+Area of intervention: Technical and vocational education and training (TVET)